CelerPi/CharityOasis/README.md

 ## Technical Implementation

-COC cryptocurrency is developed based on the existing mainnet chain Polygon, with the main technical components including:
+CHO cryptocurrency is developed based on the existing mainnet chain Polygon, with the main technical components including:

 ### Smart Contracts